Hoog-V/ILI9486_ESP_IDF/README.md

 This is a library made to control the 3.5 Inch RPI ILI9486 display.
 Some functions are self-written and some are ported over from the Adafruit GFX library.
+It was meant as a way to learn the esp-idf framework and ILI9486 display controller.
+It was never meant to be used for anything practical really.

 ## Build and Flash